Jeongseungwoo/Singing-Style-transfer/README.md

 - python==3.6.5

 ## Usage
-Before Training you need to Prepare two Datasets and each must be located in "./data/train/A", "./data/train/B"
+Before Training, you need to Prepare two Datasets and each must be located in "./data/train/A", "./data/train/B"
 <pre><code>$ python train.py
 $ python test.py</code></pre>